Why A Half-Naked Chrissy Teigen Fled Her Hotel Clutching Her Baby Today

 Advertisement

-Well, at least it looks like the new mom has already got the whole baby-saving maternal-instinct thing down.
+Well, at least it looks like the new mum has already got the whole baby-saving maternal-instinct thing down.

 Our hotel warned us last night they were doing an emergency drill today but I still freaked out and ran outside half naked with the baby— christine teigen (@chrissyteigen) June 30, 2016